-BAFF (B cell activating factor), a soluble cytokine expressed by B cells is known for their proliferation and differentiation.
-Particularly BAFF-R (B cell activating factor receptor) is an excellent potential target for B-cell cancers not only the specificity on the BAFF, but also for its expression level by lymphoproliferative as well as leukemia-proliferative disorders.
+BAFF (B cell activating factor), a soluble cytokine expressed by B cells is known for its proliferation and differentiation.
+In particular, BAFF-R (B cell activating factor receptor) is an excellent potential target for B-cell cancers not only because of its specificity on the BAFF, but also for its expression level by lymphoproliferative as well as leukemia-proliferative disorders.
 Successful discovery of anti-BAFF-R mAbs humanized C55 and C90 mAbs demonstrate high binding affinity to various NHLs.
-The BAFF-R CAR-T was constructed based on them as scFv using 2nd generation signaling domains.
+The BAFF-R CAR-T was constructed based on scFv antibodies using 2nd generation signaling domains.
 We have found that BAFF-R CAR-T cells kill lymphomas and leukemia’s in vitro as well as established lymphoma in vivo.
 The program is now under IND enabling study schedule for its further development.

 CAR T cells: Mechanism of action